Chirag-ahir/JAVA-All-Basic/README.md

   What is the difference between thread.sleep() and thread.wait() ?<br>
   The Sleep () method is related to the Thread class that is used to stop the execution of the current Thread for few seconds. it will send current thread into runnable state.
 The Wait() method is related to the Object class.
 The Wait() method is responsible for sending the calling thread into the waiting state.
 The Thread remains in the waiting state until another thread doesn't invoke the notify() or notifyAll() method for that object.

-  What is Hashmap ?<br>
-  Java HashMap is a class which is used to perform operations such as inserting, deleting and locating elements in a map.
-We create a map, where we pass two kinds of values which are 'key' and 'value'.

   what is the difference between hashmap and hashtable ?<br>
   HashMap is non-syncronized and is not thread safe while HashTable is thread safe and is synchronized.
 HashMap allows one null key and values can be null whereas HashTable doesn't allow null key or value.
 HashMap is faster than HashTable.